priyanshu-vaghela/frontend-mypoerty/README.md

 3. **Push Changes to the Remote Repository:**

-   - Push changes to the remote: `git push`
+   - Push changes to the remote: `git push origin main`

 ## Pulling Remote Changes